tg-sec/dvna/Task_Report/docs/code_lint_analysis.md

 echo $? > /dev/null
 ```

-**Note**: I added the `--no-color` flag to avoid color formatting (for linux terminals) as otherwise it would have appended additional syntactical text to provide formatting which made the report diffuclt to read.
+**Note**: I added the `--no-color` flag to avoid color formatting (for linux terminals) as otherwise it would have appended additional syntactical text to provide formatting which made the report difficult to read.

 Finally, I added a stage in the pipeline to run the script after I made it executable with `chmod +x`.
 The stage that I added was as follows: